azurite/Dungeon-Generator/README.md

 If you wan't to make your own render function keep in mind that you can access the entity numbers that you have defined in the constructor via ```myMap.floor, myMap.wall``` etc. You can also access the height and with of the entire map via ```myMap.height, myMap.width```

 The algorithm is still a work in progress and updates will be added from time to time.
-Including a more thorough documentation.